drili/PHP_OOP_PROJECT-PT/README.md

 - [ ] Archive deleted tasks
     - Possibility to delete multiple tasks
     - Tasks can be permanently deleted on "trash" view
+- [ ] Slack notifications
+    - If user has not registered enough time by friday during the week, send a slack notification (once pr. week)

 ##### Additonal future tasks
 - [ ] Add a stripe payment method